Which place is cheaper, Budapest or Amsterdam?

 The autumn attracts plenty of travelers to both Amsterdam and Budapest.
 The autumn months attract visitors to Amsterdam because of the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.
 Also, the city's sights and attractions, the shopping scene, and the natural beauty of the area are the main draw to Budapest this time of year.

 In the autumn, Amsterdam is around the same temperature as Budapest.
-Typically, the autumn temperatures in Amsterdam in October are around 11°C (51°F), and Budapest is about 12°C (53°F).
+Typically, the autumn temperatures in Amsterdam in October average around 11°C (51°F), and Budapest averages at about 12°C (53°F).

 Amsterdam usually receives less sunshine than Budapest during autumn.
 Amsterdam gets 99 hours of sunny skies, while Budapest receives 152 hours of full sun in the autumn.